Chittagong-10

-Chittagong-10 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2014 by Afsarul Amin of the Awami League.
+Chittagong-10 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.

 Boundaries

-The constituency encompasses Chittagong City Corporation wards 8, 11, 12, 13, 14, 24, 25, 26.
+The constituency encompasses the Halishahar Cantonment and parts of the Chattogram City Corporation, specifically Wards 8, 11, 12, 13, 14, 24, 25, and 26, integrating these areas under a single administrative and electoral boundary.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.

 Ahead of the 2014 general election, the Election Commission renumbered the seat for Sandwip Upazila from Chittagong-16 to Chittagong-3, bumping up by one the suffix of the former constituency of that name and the higher numbered constituencies in the district.
 Thus Chittagong-10 covers the area previously covered by Chittagong-9.
-Previously Chittagong-10 encompassed Chittagong City Corporation wards 27 through 30 and 36 through 41.
+Previously, Chittagong-10 encompassed Chittagong City Corporation wards 27 through 30 and 36 through 41.